-- 1. CONTRACTING DEPARTMENT means any city department, agency, board or commission that has contracting responsibilities. - 2.
-LOCAL BUSINESS ENTERPRISE means a business that meets all of the following:
+1. CONTRACTING DEPARTMENT means any city department, agency, board or commission that has contracting responsibilities.

+2. LOCAL BUSINESS ENTERPRISE means a business which:

-- a.
-It is located within the geographical boundaries of the city of Milwaukee.
-Post office box numbers and residential addresses shall not suffice to establish status as a local business enterprise. - b.
-It has been located and doing business in the city for at least 6 months. - c.
-The majority of its regular, full-time workforce resides within the city. - d.
-It is subject to local real estate taxes and it is not delinquent in the payment of any local taxes or has entered into an agreement to pay any delinquency and is abiding by the terms of the agreement. - 365-5.
+a.
+Is located within the geographical boundaries of the city of Milwaukee.
+Post office box numbers and residential addresses shall not suffice to establish status as a local business enterprise.

+b.
+Has been located and doing business in the city for at least 1 year.

+c.
+It is subject to local real estate taxes and it is not delinquent in the payment of any local taxes or has entered into an agreement to pay any delinquency and is abiding by the terms of the agreement.

+365-5.
 Administration.
 The local business enterprise contracting program shall be administered by the city purchasing director.
-The director shall develop appropriate rules, procedures and regulations for assuring compliance with the purpose and intent of this chapter, and supervise, coordinate, monitor and enforce the implementation of the local business enterprise contracting program goals in accordance with those rules, procedures and regulations. - 1.
-DOCUMENTATION.
+The director shall develop appropriate rules, procedures and regulations for assuring compliance with the purpose and intent of this chapter, and supervise, coordinate, monitor and enforce the implementation of the local business enterprise contracting program goals in accordance with those rules, procedures and regulations.

+1. DOCUMENTATION.
 Rules and procedures shall be made available to the public and distributed to city agencies.
-In addition, the city purchasing director shall establish reporting requirements for all city departments to document the dollar amount of contracts that have been awarded to local business enterprises. - 2.
-ANNUAL REPORT.
+In addition, the city purchasing director shall establish reporting requirements for all city departments to document the dollar amount of contracts that have been awarded to local business enterprises.

+2. ANNUAL REPORT.
 The city purchasing director shall review the local business enterprise activities of the contracting program annually and submit an annual report to the mayor and the common council.